 Already, biotechnology companies like 23andMe sell DNA test kits to individuals who want to learn about their biogeographic ancestry independently.
 This popular service allows people to send in saliva swabs and find out how much of their genetic makeup is from different parts of the world.
 This type of technology is also used to determine paternity.

 DNA phenotyping has other applications in personalized medicine.
 By knowing an individual’s genetic makeup, doctors can predict how a patient’s body will respond to certain drugs and prescribe accordingly.
 In what is known as pharmacogenomics, doctors and pharmacists can observe a patient’s genotypes to predict the most efficient use of drug treatment while minimizing adverse effects and avoiding trial-and-error prescriptions.

 For now, DNA phenotyping is primarily associated with forensic investigations.
 This technology has already helped find the identities of victims and criminals in several homicide cases.
-Companies like Parabon NanoLabs and Identitas offer DNA phenotyping services to law enforcement officials to help solve identities in criminal cases.
+Companies like Parabon NanoLabs offer DNA phenotyping services to law enforcement officials to help solve identities in criminal cases.

 In June 2017, skeletal remains were found under a tarp in Glen Burnie, Maryland.
 The body was so decomposed that investigators could not identify the victim, except for the medical examiner’s findings that the victim was a female in her 20s.
 Months later, the county police used DNA phenotyping from Parabon NanoLabs to determine that the victim was of African descent, had dark brown skin, brown eyes, black hair, and freckles.